Dionicio Morales: Mexican American Opportunity Foundation

-MAOF has become the largest social services provider in the United States, serving more than 100,000 Californians and providing childcare for an estimated 8,000 children each day.
+MAOF has become the largest social services provider in the United States, serving more than 100,000 Californians and providing childcare for roughly 8,000 children daily.
 The first job training contract came when Morales decided to call the president for help with funding.
 He was able to get through to Vice President Lyndon B. Johnson, who helped him meet the Secretary of Labor who granted MOAF a $37,000 training contract.
 Mr. Morales developed relationships with corporate giants, including Kraft Foods, Rockwell International, McDonnell Douglas, and Lockheed Martin that would lead to many jobs for Mexican Americans.
 MAOF still works in job training but 80 percent of its $57 million budget goes to child care programs that enable parents to work.
 Morales had retired from working with the foundation eight years before his death.